mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/pxc/0.2.1-5.7.21/release-notes/index.md

 # Release Notes for Percona XtraDB Cluster Service version 0.2.1-5.7.21

+This is a hotfix release of the DC/OS {{ model.techName }} service.

+### Hot Fix

-This release is a hotfix release which has migrated the artifacts to official download location.
+- Migrated the artifacts from S3 bucket to official download location.

 # Release Notes for Percona XtraDB Cluster Service version 0.2.0-5.7.21